Phytosanitary Certificates are now available for international buyers. We ship Internationally and Australia wide including Tasmania and WA.

 Characteristics: Shrub 3 m spread 1 m

 Seed per gram: Approx 40

 Hakea laurina is one of the most admired native plants of south-western Australia.
 As early as December tiny new flower buds can be seen, becoming fat and pointed by autumn and covered with ornamental scales, whitened by coverings of fine hairs.

-Cream and pink flowers the resemble pincushions occur in dense cluster profusely in autumn.
+Cream and pink flowers resemble pincushions that occur in dense clusters profusely in autumn.
 Widely grown in many parts of the world for its ornamental value.

 Endemic to Western Australia.